jgreco/mpv-youtube-quality/README.md

 - Remembers selected format for every url in the current session (e.g. going back to previous playlist item automatically selects the prefered format)
 - Controllable entirely by mouse and keyboard (opening and closing the menu by mouse requires the OSC extension)
 - Simple reload functionality (for something more sophisticated, go to [reload.lua](https://github.com/4e6/mpv-reload/))
+- Integration into [uosc](https://github.com/tomasklaen/uosc) for opening a graphical menu instead of the purely text based one.
+    Note: This requires uosc 3.2.0 or newer, which has not been released yet.

 ## OSC extension
 **(optional)** An extended version of the OSC is available that includes a button to display the quality menu.